 |sTRX4||LGA||AMD Threadripper 3000 series||4094|

-It should be noted here that motherboard sockets have different sizes and pin count.
-For Intel sockets, the number after “LGA” identifies the pin count.
+It should be noted that motherboard sockets have different sizes and pin counts.
+The number after “LGA” identifies the pin count for Intel sockets.
 So an Intel LGA1151 socket has 1151 pins.

 Also Read: How Many Pins Does a CPU Have?